Bandwidth/python-bandwidth-iris/README.md

 ### Pagination

-Some API objects provide paginated result sets and require the use of page/size parameters.
+Some resources provide paginated result sets and require the use of page/size parameters.
 In these cases a Links object will be provided for iterating over the results.